fardin-farrokhzad/Expence-Tracker/README.md

 - Structured multi-page routing with **React Router**
 - Clean and consistent code quality ensured by **ESLint** and **Prettier**

-Expense Tracker demonstrates a complete front-end architecture designed for scalability, readability, and reliability.
-It represents a production-ready React application that emphasizes usability, simplicity, and high-quality code structure.

 ### Built With
 - **React.js**
 - **Vite**